mcvoid/mcvoid.github.io/content/_index.md

 * Have the entire character sheet fit on one side of a sheet of paper, or even a postcard.
 * Have fast, flowing combat while still having options.
 * Have a flexible system for skills that encourages imagination both in and out of combat.
-* Be less mechanically-depended on species, while boosting the mechanical goodness of backgrounds.
+* Be less mechanically-dependent on species, while boosting the mechanical goodness of backgrounds.
 * Minimize time spent shuffling through books for rules, spells, and edge cases.
-* Easier encounter building with more predictible difficulty.
+* Easier encounter building with more predictable difficulty.

 ### Not Design Goals